 list of known bugs (that you don’t need to report if you encounter), please

 If you’re interested in following the changes as we further develop

-Lucid, have a look at the lucid-changes mailing list:
+Karmic, have a look at the karmic-changes mailing list:

 We also suggest that you subscribe to the ubuntu-devel-announce list

 if you’re interested in following Ubuntu development.
 This is a

 low-traffic list (a few posts a week) carrying announcements of